LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article.md

 }
 ```

 The final step is to create the ```EmaConfig.xml``` file with the configurations based on this [Enterprise Message API (EMA) - Configuration Overview](https://developers.lseg.com/en/article-catalog/article/elektron-message-api-ema-configuration-overview) article.
-The main point is set the ```Channel``` to connect to RTO.
+The main point is set the ```Channel``` configuration to connect to RTO.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>